matteospanio/spam-analyzer/README.md

 - [License](#license)

-# What is spam-detector?
+# What is spam-analyzer?

-spam-detector is a CLI (Command Line Interface) application that aims be a viable alternative to spam filter services.
+spam-analyzer is a CLI (Command Line Interface) application that aims be a viable alternative to spam filter services.

 This program can classify the email given in inputs in spam or non-spam using a machine learning algorithm (Random Forest), the model is trained using a dataset of 19900 emails.
 Anyway it could be wrong sometimes, if you want to improve the accuracy of the model you can train it with your persolized dataset.

-The main features of spam-detector are:
+The main features of spam-analyzer are:

 1. spam recognition with the option to display a detailed analysis of the email
 2. JSON output
 3. it can be used as a library in your Python project to extract features from an email
 4. it is written in Python with its most modern features to ensure software correctness

-## What is spam and how does spam-detector know it?
+## What is spam and how does spam-analyzer know it?

 The analysis takes in consideration the following main aspects:
 - the headers of the email